railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 .. tip:: Multi-company

-	There is a choice of methods for integrating Open ERP in a multi-company environment:
+	There is a choice of methods for integrating OpenERP in a multi-company environment:

-	* if the companies hold few documents in common (such as products, or partners - any Open ERP resource), you should install separate databases,
+	* if the companies hold few documents in common (such as products, or partners - any OpenERP resource), you could install separate databases,

-	* if the companies share many documents, you can register them in the same database and install Open ERP's multi-company documents to finely manage access rights,
+	* if the companies share many documents, you can register them in the same database and install OpenERP's multi-company documents to finely manage access rights,
 	.. index::
 	   single: module; base_synchro